tc39/notes/es7/2015-11/nov-17.md

 BT: So far, inbox only broken.
 Fixing inbox, and implementing the spec will help uncover is the has a larger impact to the chrome specific users.

-BT: Chrome should make an effort to ship the standardized semantics; don’t assume the standard is broken.
+BT: Chrome should make an effort to ship the standardized semantics; don't assume the standard is broken.

 BT: in the past, IE discovered some issues.
 We took the approach of fixing all affected sites.